xaur/decred-proposals/approved.md

 ## Approved Proposals

-This page helps to monitor which approved proposals are ending soon and require a renewal for continued funding.
+Here you can check which approved proposals are ending soon and require a renewal for continued funding.

-- `start` and `end` are first and last day when paid work can occur and be billed for, but the invoice may be submitted after the `end` date.
+- `start` and `end` are first and last day when paid work can occur and be billed for, but the invoice may be submitted after the `end` date
-- 1 month is calculated as 30 days for simplicity but I can switch to proper calendar months if necessary.
+- 1 month is calculated as 30 days for simplicity but I can switch to proper calendar months if necessary
-- Proposals that expire sooner are higher in the table.
+- proposals that expire sooner are higher in the table

+Last updated: 2021-05-23

 ## Active